Pedestrian hit and killed by train in South Carolina, Richland County deputies say

 The incident happened in Irmo, the sheriff’s department told The State.

+At about noon, the CSX train company told deputies that it believed that a train had hit something on the tracks, the sheriff’s department said.

+Responding deputies discovered a pedestrian was fatally hit on tracks near Dutch Fork Road, according to the sheriff’s department.

-Members of both the sheriff’s department and the Irmo Police Department responded to the scene that involved an CSX train.
+In addition to the deputies, members of the Irmo Police Department said its officers also responded to the scene.
 The train did not derail in the collision, according to the sheriff’s department.

 The train stopped, and was blocking the railroad crossings at North Royal Tower Drive and Thames Valley Road, police said.
 That’s near Exits 101 and 102 on Interstate 26.